-Modern French Philosophy: French Philosopher Jean-Paul Sartre
+Modern French Philosophy: Jean-Paul Sartre

-Born in 1905, novelist Sartre is well-known for his open relationship with Simone de Beauvoir, but he is also the one of the greatest philosophers of modern times.
+Born in 1905, novelist Sartre is well-known for his open relationship with Simone de Beauvoir, but he is also one of the greatest philosophers of modern times.
 A phenomenologist and existentialist, his ideas influenced various branches of the humanities, from sociology to literature.
 He combined both philosophies, seeing the possibility inherent in phenomenology to understand, not the world around us, but human existence itself.
-One the main aspects is the search for authenticity in the identity of the self.
-Since consciousness exists independently or in-itself, yet it is always conscious of itself in terms of its relationship to other things - for-itself - to prevent self-delusion, it must find a project that is a universal expression of the human condition, thus allowing it to resonate with others.
+One of the main aspects is the search for authenticity in the identity of the self.
+Since consciousness exists independently or in itself, yet it is always conscious of itself in terms of its relationship to other things - for-itself - to prevent self-delusion, it must find a project that is a universal expression of the human condition, thus allowing it to resonate with others.

 He long viewed Marxism as allowing that philosophy to unfold by striving toward the common good - a universal project based on authenticity rather than imposed power.

 Michel Foucault, born in 1926, focused mainly on the theory of knowledge and power.
-He challenges our view of power as something negative and imposed and instead re-defines it as something changing and interactive.
+He challenges our view of power as something negative and imposed and instead redefines it as something changing and interactive.
 His views correspond to the schools of poststructuralism and postmodernism.
 His musings range from the field of psychology, in which he argues that madness is the normal state, with mental illness resulting from alienation.
 In that vein, he also studied the history of mental illness and its perception and that of modern medicine; much of his work is grounded in historical analysis, analyzing the shifts of perception throughout human history and its impact on various theoretical constructs.

 With these names, you will be well on your way to becoming a French citizen in your mind as well as in your heart!

-If you are intrigued by the above, then why not search 'french courses london' in your search bar and see what more you could learn!
+If you are intrigued by the above, then why not search 'french courses London in your search bar and see what more you could learn!